-Minister means the Minister responsible for the administration of the principal Act;
+Minister means the Minister responsible for the administration of the principal Act; principal Act means the Environment Protection Act 1993.

 2-Environment, Resources and Development Committee to conduct inquiry into administering agencies

 The Environment, Resources and Development Committee of the Parliament must, not less than 2 years after the commencement of section 17, inquire into, consider and report on the role and functions of administering agencies (other than the Environment Protection Authority) under the principal Act as amended by this Act.